joemoose/dungeoneers.d20/docs/combat.md

 ### Suffering a Gamit

 Clever opponents will try to use gambits on you.
-If so, the GM gives you a choice: if you fail an attribute check to avoid the gambit, either suffer the effect of the gambit or take damage from the attack.
+If so, the GM gives you a choice: if you fail an attribute save to avoid the gambit, either suffer the effect of the gambit or take damage from the attack.

 ## Advantage in Combat

 Characters can gain an advantage in combat by attacking an opponent who’s on lower ground, off balance, disarmed, distracted, or tactically disadvantaged in any significant way.

-When a character has an advantage against an opponent, you can apply your advantage to a damage roll, gambit attempt, or an attribute check against that opponent, such as when defending.
+When a character has an advantage against an opponent, you can apply your advantage to a damage roll, gambit attempt, or an attribute save against that opponent, such as when defending.

 !!! note